An Analysis of Quantile Temporal-Difference Learning: Convergence of Quantile Temporal-Difference Learning

 We now present the convergence analysis of QTD.
 We will consider a \emph{synchronous} version of QTD, in which all states are updated using independent transitions at each algorithm step, given by:

 where given $x$ and $k$, we have $(R_k(x), X'_k(x)) \sim P^\pi(\cdot|x)$, independently of the transitions used at all other states/time steps, and $(\alpha_k)_{k=0}^\infty$ is a sequence of step sizes.
-The assumption of synchronous updates makes the analysis easier to present, though it is possible to extend the analysis to the asynchronous case, where a single state is updated at each algorithm time step (as would be the case in fully online QTD, or an implementation using a replay buffer); see Section~\ref{sec:main-async}.
+The assumption of synchronous updates makes the analysis easier to present, and means that our results follow classical approaches to stochastic approximation with differential inclusions \citep{benaim2005stochastic}.
+It is also possible to extend the analysis to the asynchronous case, where a single state is updated at each algorithm time step (as would be the case in fully online QTD, or an implementation using a replay buffer); see Section~\ref{sec:main-async}.
 We now state the main convergence result of the paper. \begin{theorem} Consider the sequence $(\theta_k)_{k=0}^\infty$ defined by an initial point $\theta_0 \in \mathbb{R}^{\mathcal{X} \times [m]}$, the iterative update in Equation~\eqref{eq:qtd-sa}, and non-negative step sizes satisfying the condition

 Then $(\theta_k)_{k=0}^\infty$ converges almost surely to the set of fixed points of the projected distributional Bellman operators $\{ \Pi^\lambda \mathcal{T}^\pi : \lambda \in [0, 1]^{\mathcal{X} \times [m]}\}$; that is,